anisha22s/JSON-to-SQL-Database-Project/README.md

-# SQL-database-with-code Extracting Json from an api and then creating a sql database and store the extracted information as a table

 # **JSON to SQL Database Project**

 This project extracts data from the GitHub API in JSON format, and stores it in a MySQL database in the form of a table.